rupkoe/timecamp-api/README.md

 A partial client for the [TimeCamp API](https://github.com/timecamp/timecamp-api).

-The *api package* currently supports fetching tasks and time entries from the api.
+The **api** package currently supports fetching tasks and time entries from the api.
-The optional *parser package* helps with processing the retrieved data.
+The optional **parser** package helps with processing the retrieved data.

 ## API

 Provides raw data from the TimeCamp API.
-Currently only
+Supports currently only fetching tasks and time entries.

 ### Sample Usage